scenariomartin/EnglishWords/words.md

 ,a bit of
 ,a raft of
 ,a pinch of
+,a piece of wood
 medium j:middle n:l.media ,we're going to have two New York steaks, medium rare. raw rare:: cooked sheer 1 scrap n v1 ,a scrap of silk.
 ,a handful of
 extensive 1
+ratio n [ˈreɪʃiəʊ] ,you know, your scandal-to-work ratio is like, five to one.
 /number
 majority
 litter